|Richard K Thompson (#46900770)|

-I use the genealogy resources of the Jefferson County Genealogy Society at the Fairfield Public Library for much of my local "documentation" and sourcing; I also take advantage of the courthouse vital records and probate materials to examine first hand some of the materials that help me put on genealogy information and determine relationship links for my memorials, and to suggest corrections or updates to memorials made by other contributors where possible.
+As needed, I use the genealogy resources of the Jefferson County Genealogy Society at the Fairfield Public Library (Fairfield, Iowa) for much of my local "documentation" and sourcing; I also take advantage of the courthouse vital records and probate materials to examine first hand some of the materials that help me put on genealogy information and determine relationship links for my memorials, and to suggest corrections or updates to memorials made by other contributors where possible.
 Of course, there are online genealogy websites that I often use as well to confirm or not confirm some family information and relationships.

 I strive to have my memorials as accurate as possible but errors or mis-information in my sources happens.
 If you see errors or corrections, I'm glad to make them.
 "Edit"/SAC is best, but direct emails or public messages are ok.
 If not by SAC try to provide the memorial number because just providing names doesn't alway ensure I know who you are wanting updated, especially in cases where there are fathers and sons with the same name.
 My Ouiji board is broken and I can't read minds.

 The new edit system now allows for suggested links to parents and spouses - for the most part I'll accept them "as is", but reserve the right to verify if possible.